bm2-lab/mtSC/README.md

 ## Tutorial
 ### Format of input data
 A routine normalization and quality control should be performed.
 For example, there are three commonly used cell quality criteria, namely, the number of genes detected (default >500), the number of unique molecular identifiers induced (default >1500), and the percentage of mitochondrial genes detected (default <10% among all genes).
 Then, datasets should be normalized, i.e., scaling to 10,000 and then with log(counts+1).
-The format of training data should be a csv or tab-delimited txt format where the columns correspond to genes and the rows correspond to cells.
+The format of training data should be a csv or tab-delimited txt or h5ad(scanpy) format where the columns correspond to genes and the rows correspond to cells.
 The column of cell types should be the last column and named as "cell_label".
 In a word, the format of training data is a transposed normalized dataset with a cell type column in the right.
 A sample file looks something like:

 |   | tspan6 | dpm1 | cell_label |
 | ------------- | ------------- |------------- | ------------- |